 International service-learning trips offer an obvious benefit – the opportunity to learn about another country and its culture.
-But from an educational point of view, they’re also based in science, and focused on offering you the best learning opportunities out there.
+But from an educational point of view, they’re also based in science, and are focused on offering you the best learning opportunities out there.

 How service-learning ups the learning experience

 Many studies have sought to understand how we learn and which approaches offer the best learning experiences.
-And a number of models have given us a good idea.
+And a number of educational models have given us a good idea.

 The Describe, Examine and Articulate Learning (DEAL) model is one of them.
-Not only does it give us insight into the learning process, but it also gives us examples of ways to deepen and improve the learning experience.
+Not only does it give us insight into the learning process, it also gives us examples of ways to deepen and improve the learning experience.
 And it begins with reflection.